lisp-mirror/lqml/examples/meshtastic/readme-usage.md

 Both of above is meant to avoid app restart.

-For a trivial signal test you can use the special command **:e** (for 'echo'), which will send back the text you sent, adding signal snr/rssi, position and distance.
+For a trivial signal test you can use the special text message `:e` (for 'echo'), which will send back the text you sent, adding signal SNR/RSSI, position and distance.
 This is convenient to test signal strength from different places, and have it logged in your messages.

 Hacker tips